Recurate Annotator — Chrome Extension Architecture¶

 }

-The architecture supports new annotation types with minimal changes:
+The architecture supports new annotation types with minimal changes.
+V1.1 added "dig deeper" and "verify" following this pattern:

 Adding new platforms¶